symfony/symfony/src/Symfony/Component/Debug/README.md

         ini_set('display_errors', 1);
     }

-Not that the `Debug::enable()` call also registers the debug class loader from the Symfony ClassLoader component when available.
+Note that the `Debug::enable()` call also registers the debug class loader from the Symfony ClassLoader component when available.

 This component can optionally take advantage of the features of the HttpKernel and HttpFoundation components.